-Since 2017 Employment Tribunal decisions are placed online, so names of claimants (and others) may show up on internet searches by a prospective employer.
+Since 2017 Employment Tribunal decisions are placed online.
+Names of claimants (and others) may therefore show up on internet searches by a prospective employer.
 Claimants (or indeed employers) may wish to try and obtain an anonymity order, so that names do not appear on the internet.

 The online database

 Since February 2017 employment tribunal decisions are published online at www.gov.uk/employment-tribunal-decisions .
-There are also some pre-2017 decisions published there.
+Some pre-2017 decisions have also been published there.

 These decisions show up in searches on Google etc. An employer may not be looking particularly for a tribunal decision – the employer may just search for a job applicant’s name and perhaps previous employer (as shown on a CV) and the tribunal decision pops up in the search results.